 The list of what to consider throughout your development process during this pandemic is longer than a CVS receipt.
 Narrowing it down to funding/loans, timeline/budget, litigation/disputes, and site security is a good place to start.
 With these three fastened down and kept under control, industry leaders will have no problem when non-essential activities resume.

 With video and photo construction documentation, we’ve been helping our clients fully document their sites before shutdowns, and would be happy to help where we can.
-Please reach out to firstname.lastname@example.org for more information or simply Request A Demo today.
+Please reach out to email@example.com for more information or simply Request A Demo today.